 We acknowledge that team culture drives behaviours and ultimately the experience of the customer.
 In recognising that the culture of our team is fundamental to our success, we have made the conscious decision for corporate culture to be an important part of discussions at each and every Board meeting.

 Our team is motivated to achieve our Shareholder’s goals and we believe that we are doing something worthwhile and making a difference to the community and the City of Logan.

 The team objectives are to:

 Our organisational structure is aligned to our statutory and constitutional responsibilities.
-To support these responsibilities our structure includes a Chief Executive Officer, Company Secretary, Head of Development, Head of Finance, Head of Corporate Governance, Development Manager and Office Manager and relies on external consultants for inputs.
+To support these responsibilities our structure includes a Chief Executive Officer, Company Secretary, Head of Development, Head of Finance, Head of Governance & Stakeholder Engagement, Development Manager and Administration Officer and relies on external consultants for inputs.

 Steve currently sits on the Interim Management Committee at Ipswich City Council.